TheBreakingGoodProject/ELN-Templates/README.md

 We'd love to hear about your own experiences in using GitHub as your electronic laboratory notebook - feel free to jump on to the [discussion board](https://github.com/TheBreakingGoodProject/ELN-Templates/discussions/2) to share your questions, tips and tricks or problems you've run into!

 ---
+First up create a README.md file for your ELN.
 Your README.md should include the following:

 # Title `Give your new ELN a name - make it descriptive`